-Warning: After the system fails, never depend on bumpless transfer for a long time, or it might cause the system to run away.
+WARNING: After the system fails, never depend on bumpless transfer for a long time, or it might cause the system to run away.

-3-19 Self Tuning
+3-18 Self tuning

-Self-tuning, which was designed using an innovative algorithm, provides an alternate option for tuning the controller.
+Self-tuning provides an alternate option for tuning the controller.
 It is activated when YES is selected for SELF.
-When self-tuning is working, the controller will change its working PID values and compare the process behavior to previous cycles.
+When self-tuning is used, the controller will change its working PID values and compare the process behavior to previous cycles.
 If the new PID values achieve better control, then it changes the next PID values in the same direction.
 Otherwise, it changes the next PID values in the reverse direction.
-When an optimal condition is obtained, the optimal PID values will be stored in PB1, TI1, and TD1, or PB2, TI2, and TD2, as determined by the event input conditions.
+When an optimal condition is obtained, the PID values will be stored in PB1, TI1, and TD1, or PB2, TI2, and TD2, as determined by the event input conditions.
 See section 4-1.
 When self-tuning is completed, the value of SELF will change from YES to NONE to disable the self-tuning function.

-When self-tuning is enabled, the control variables are tuned slowly so that the disturbance to the process is less than auto-tuning.
+When self-tuning is enabled, the control variables are tuned slowly so that the disturbance to the process is less than autotuning.
 Usually, self-tuning will perform successfully with no need to apply additional auto-tuning.